LindsayHill/LindsayHill.github.io/_posts/2017-11-22-telegraf-influx-grafana-network-stats.markdown

 * We've installed InfluxDB to store our collected metrics.
 * We've configured Telegraf to collect data via SNMP, and store it in InfluxDB.
-* We've checked that Telegraf is getting data, and that it is stored in InfluxDB.
+* We've checked that Telegraf is getting data and that it is stored in InfluxDB.
 * We've installed Grafana, and configured it to query InfluxDB.

 Next steps: pulling it all together to create some graphs!